-- 8.1 I undertake Code of Conduct training provided by my local authority. - 8.2 I cooperate with any Code of Conduct investigation and/ordetermination. - 8.3 I do not intimidate or attempt to intimidate any person who is likely to beinvolved with the administration of any investigation or proceedings. - 8.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.
+- 8.1.
+I undertake Code of Conduct training provided by my local authority. - 8.2.
+I cooperate with any Code of Conduct investigations and/or determination. - 8.3.
+I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 8.4.
+I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.